 People have different names for what happens to them in life; especially the good stuff.
 Some call it luck, others refer to fate or coincidence, and sometimes just being in the right place at the right time.
 But when things happen to me, I choose to call it God’s devine hand and intervention — sometimes for better, other times, not so much.
 But I could not begin to share this new journey of mine, with all of life experiences that has made me who I am — without starting off with my statement of faith, that is, my belief that it is God who has given, permitted, allowed, and in some cases, also prevented everything that has happened to me in my life.

 Now don’t get me wrong, I’m not talking about God taking away my free will.
-If I choose to walk out in front of an oncoming truck driving 50 mph, it’s likely I’ll end up in the ICU or worse; perhaps losing my ability to walk; or worse.
+If I choose to walk out in front of an oncoming truck driving 50 mph, it’s likely I’ll end up in the ICU or worse.
 So what I mean by God being in the midst of everything that happens in my life is that while I can choose to make my own decisions every day, I believe that for someone like me, who wants to ask, listen, and then follow the voice and commands of God’s leadership, there is nothing that has happened that He didn’t already know was going to happen, in what I like to call a blessing, a lesson, an opportunity, or a teachable moment for me.

 It’s always been interesting to me that many of the people who say they don’t believe in God, are the same ones who blame Him first whenever a natural disaster or personal tragedy occurs.
 Likewise, I see other people who claim to believe in Him, but who live life as if all of their success was their own doing — their talent, their work ethic, their good fortune.
 I suppose we are all selfish by nature; and afterall, we’re taught from grade school to work hard, stay motivated, and be all WE can be!
 And our reward systems have traditionally been based on those teachings.
 But it has been through the understanding of from Whom I get my talents, gifts, passions, work ethic, and even which things I don’t like, that I’ve come to understand that God is in everything; including the personalities that He gave each of us, filled with desires to be or do something that stirs our emotions, drives our passions, and makes us pursue something that at times we just don’t think we can go another day without.